-Issue Plant concerned Description Indirect CO2e emissions linked to external steel purchases (Scope 3 upstream) Steel suppliers tonnage purchased by by the supplier itself or, f process (blast furnaces (Scopes 1 and 2) of o ar steel purchases are calculated by multiplying, for each steel mill, the an emission factor (kg $\mathrm{CO}2$ per metric ton of steel) which is provided ailing this, taken from internal databases which include the manufacturing or electric arc furnaces).
-We currently consider both direct emissions our steel suppliers, but also their own indirect upstream emissions be concerning purchases of raw materials for steel production. % of steel used made from scrap Vallourec steel mills in Jeceaba (Brazil) and Youngstown (United States) purchased and recycle ted based on the metric tons of scrap used during the year (internally ed) divided by the total amount of inputs (quantities of cast iron internally and scrap purchased and recycled internally).
-Scope 3 emissions related to upstream and downstream external transport ordered by the Company All plants of raw materials for s transport of finished pro accounting for both to It was expanded in 2020 to cover the three transport phases (supply teel mills, transport of semi-finished products between plants and oducts to customers).
-Activity is estimated in ton-kilometers (therefore onnage and distance) and associated to the emissions factor for s (truck, train, barge, and maritime freight).
-Indirect CO 2 e All plants The calculation method was developed with the support of the Carbone 4 consulting firm. emissions linked to the use of products sold (Scope 3 downstream) rec's annual revenue (in € millions) for each of its six main markets: cals; Power Generation; Mechanicals; Automotive; Construction and Each revenue is multiplied by a predefined carbon intensity (metric tons of CO2 per € million of revenue) specific to each of these markets.
+Issue Plant concerned Description Indirect CO2e emissions linked to external steel purchases (Scope 3 upstream) Steel suppliers tonnage purchased by by the supplier itself or, f process (blast furnaces (Scopes 1 and 2) of o ur steel purchases are calculated by multiplying, for each steel mill, the an emission factor (kg CO 2 per metric ton of steel) which is provided ailing this, taken from internal databases which include the manufacturing or electric arc furnaces).
+We currently consider both direct emissions our steel suppliers, but also their own indirect upstream emissions see concerning purchases of raw materials for steel production. % of steel used made from scrap Vallourec steel mills in Jeceaba (Brazil) and Youngstown (United States) This indicator is calculated based on the metric tons of scrap used during the year (interpurchased and recycled) divided by the total amount of inputs (quantities of cast purchased or produced internally and scrap purchased and recycled internally).
+Scope 3 emissions related to upstream and downstream external transport ordered by the Company All plants The calculation method was expanded in 2020 to cover the three transport phases (support of raw materials for steel mills, transport of semi-finished products between plants a transport of finished products to customers).
+Activity is estimated in ton-kilometers (therefore accounting for both tonnage and distance) and associated to the emissions factor various transport modes (truck, train, barge, and maritime freight).
+Indirect CO2e All plants The calculation method was developed with the support of the Carbone 4 consulting firm. emissions linked to the use of products sold (Scope 3 downstream) rrec's annual revenue (in € millions) for each of its six main markets: cals; Power Generation; Mechanicals; Automotive; Construction and Each revenue is multiplied by a predefined carbon intensity (metric tons of CO2 per € million of revenue) specific to each of these markets.
 These intensities were calculated using recognized sources (ADEME, ATEE, IEA, Ecoinvent).
-For example, for the oil segment, the emissions intensity is based on the barrel, its price, and its energy content. in place but did not inc The breakdown (as a ' et, we took into account emissions relating to extraction and processes lude emissions relating to transport and the combustion of products. %) of revenue between oil and gas is a factor, as is the breakdown nuclear and "renewables" for the Power Generation market.
-Carbon intensities used for each market: Market Carbon intensity (metric tons of CO2 per € million of revenue) Oil & Gas Oil: 440, Gas: 285 Petrochemicals 1,747 Power Generation Coal: 18,844, Nuclear: 133, Renewables: 2,444 Mechanicals 150 Automotive 35 Construction & other 1,494 Indirect CO2e emissions linked to the end of life of products sold (Scope 3 downstream) All plants issions based on the annual tonnage of tubes and accessories sold by the ADEME's standard emission factor which corresponds to the nineral waste".
-Water withdrawals Vallourec Mineração water tables, as well ne mine correspond to the water extracted from the ground to lower as the one withdrawn from the environment to be used for the and watering and dust control.
+For example, for the oil segment, the emissions intensity is based on the barrel, its price, and its energy content. in place but did not inc The breakdown (as a et, we took into account emissions relating to extraction and processes lude emissions relating to transport and the combustion of products. %) of revenue between oil and gas is a factor, as is the breakdown nuclear and "renewables" for the Power Generation market.
+Carbon intensities used I for each market: Market Carbon intensity (metric tons of CO2 per € million of revenue) Oil & Gas Oil: 440, Gas: 285 Petrochemicals 1,747 Power Generation Coal: 18,844, Nuclear: 133, Renewables: 2,444 Mechanicals 150 Automotive 35 Construction & other 1,494 Indirect CO2e emissions linked to the end of life of products sold (Scope 3 downstream) All plants issions based on the annual tonnage of tubes and accessories sold by the ADEME's standard emission factor which corresponds to the nineral waste".
+Water withdrawals Vallourec Mineração water tables, as well ne mine correspond to the water extracted from the ground to lower as the one withdrawn from the environment to be used for the land watering and dust control.
 Raw materials All plants ption (iron ore, iron ore pellets, charcoal, charcoal dust, scrap, cast e amounts used for steel production.
-Scrap is considered by waste nor in the recover y Vallourec as a by-product and is included neither in consolidated ry rate.
-Compensation All plants The "Compensation" in charges and pension ex dicator is calculated as the sum of staff compensation, social security kpenses.
+Scrap is considered by waste nor in the recover y Vallourec as a by-product and is included neither in consolidated my rate.
+Compensation All plants The "Compensation" in charges and pension ex dicator is calculated as the sum of staff compensation, social security xpenses.